uri-raviv-lab/pyceres/ceres/docs/source/nnls_tutorial.rst

    i.e. :math:`\Sigma_{ab}^{-\frac{1}{2}} r_{ab}` where :math:`\Sigma_{ab}` is
    the covariance.

-   Given that we are using a quaternion to represent the orientation, we need to use a local parameterization (:class:`EigenQuaternionParameterization`) to only apply updates orthogonal to the 4-vector defining the quaternion.
+   Given that we are using a quaternion to represent the orientation, we need to use a manifold (:class:`EigenQuaternionManifold`) to only apply updates orthogonal to the 4-vector defining the quaternion.
 Eigen's quaternion uses a different internal memory layout for the elements of the quaternion than what is commonly used.
 Specifically, Eigen stores the elements in memory as :math:`[x, y, z, w]` where the real part is last whereas it is typically stored first.
 Note, when creating an Eigen quaternion through the constructor the elements are accepted in :math:`w`, :math:`x`, :math:`y`, :math:`z` order.
 Since Ceres operates on parameter blocks which are raw double pointers this difference is important and requires a different parameterization.

    This package includes an executable :member:`pose_graph_3d` that will read a problem definition file.
 This executable can work with any 3D problem